 The Record Exchange is like a best kept secret.
 Tucked away on Adelaide Street in the Brisbane’s busy city centre, stumbling across this gem is worth more than gold.
 Its stacked from floor to ceiling with musty old records, oversized posters, obscure clothing and vintage collectibles.

-As it stands The Record Exchange is the largest record store in the southern hemisphere based purely on the size of its collection rather than floor space.
+As it stands This Brisbane record exchange is the largest record store in the southern hemisphere based purely on the size of its collection rather than floor space.
 You can easily spend a day just thumbing through LPs, CDs, DVDs or VHS if it so takes your fancy.

 Hark, my friends!
-The best vinyl experience in Brisbane comes with a significant time stamp.
+The best record exchange Brisbane vinyl experience comes with a significant time stamp.
 You will want more than a few hours to plunder the depths of this vast collection and come out victorious.

 - The definitive guide to Sydney’s 5 best record stores